 The bill amends the Code of West Virginia by adding a new section, 22-2-11, which establishes a prequalification process for engineering firms providing services under the Abandoned Mine Lands and Reclamation Act.
 It mandates that the secretary publish a Class II legal advertisement to solicit letters of interest for professional engineering services, detailing the submission process and the secretary's right to reject any submissions.
-The department is tasked with evaluating these letters to create a "Prequalified List of Firms," and the Purchasing Division will enter into prequalification agreements with these firms for a one-year term, with a possible two-year extension.
+The department is tasked with evaluating these letters to create a "Prequalified List of Firms," and the Purchasing Division will enter into prequalification agreements with selected firms for a one-year term, with a possible two-year extension.

 Statutes affected: Introduced Version: 22-2-11